 Take charge of your hearing health and book a hearing test today!

-Plus, as a CAA member you’ll be entered for a chance to win a pair of hearing aids (valued at over $7,000) and a CAA Rewards Partner prize pack (valued at over $250).
+Plus, as a CAA member, you’ll be entered for a chance to win a pair of hearing aids (valued at over $8,000).
+Hurry!
+The contest ends on June 30, 2023.